 Students will study the GCSE PE programme for 3 hours per week in Year 10 and 11.
+Two hours will be in a classroom learning the extensive theory content.
+One hour will be a practical lesson.
 Students will learn about a variety of practical activities, narrowing their choice down to three preferred sports by the end of the course.
 They will design a Personal Exercise Programme where students will be required to analyse and evaluate their own performance.
-They will also study topics in the classroom such as exercise and fitness, diet, physiology, reasons for participation, psychology of sport and injuries in sport in preparation for two written exams at the end of Year 11.
+In the classroom students will study topics such as exercise and fitness, diet, physiology, reasons for participation, psychology of sport and injuries in sport in preparation for two written exams at the end of Year 11.

 Examination: (60% of the qualification).

-- Component 1: Fitness and Body Systems Written examination (80 marks 1 hour 30 minutes); 36% of the qualification - Component 2: Health and Body Systems Written examination (60 marks 1 hour 15 minutes); 24% of the qualification
+Component 1: Fitness and Body Systems

+Written examination (80 marks - 1 hour 30 minutes);

+36% of the qualification

+• Component 2: Health and Performance Written examination (60 marks - 1 hour 15 minutes); 24% of the qualification